-All areas where CX is important (purchasing, buying, shipping, returns, customer service etc.) will be better automated and integrated, and buyers will spend less time researching, buying and getting post-sale support.
-This is because the automation will be presenting them with better options and more accurate information that make it easier to make decisions.
+All areas where CX is important (purchasing, buying, shipping, returns, customer service etc.) will be better automated and integrated.
+Buyers will spend less time researching, buying and getting post-sale support.
+This is because automation will give them better options and more accurate information, making decisions easier.

 How to prepare for the changes

-Whenever we replace a human experience in our CX design, we should think deeply about the psychological, human and emotional experience that can be delivered by a human.
+Whenever we replace a human experience in our CX design, we should think deeply about the psychological, human and emotional experience that a human can deliver.
 We need to capture those aspects in the technology-driven experience.

-We can all relate to the poor customer service experience of having a phone system prompt us to press a button to proceed, waiting 15+ minutes only to be handed off by the system to the wrong person who’s unable to help us, and then when we finally got to the right person, we didn’t get the type of experience we felt we were waiting for so patiently.
+We can all relate to the poor customer service experience of having a phone system prompt us to press a button to proceed, waiting 15+ minutes only to be handed off by the approach to the wrong person who’s unable to help us.
+Then when we finally got to the right person, we didn’t get the type of experience we felt we had been waiting for so patiently.

-We can learn from our own emotional responses to these poor CX experiences.
-We can also similarly mentally rewind back to that ‘golden age’ of human-powered CX 25+ years ago to find examples of great CX, when real people were hand-holding the experience.
-There are countless examples of emotionally engaging CX journeys that we can learn from in the past.
+We can learn from our emotional responses to these poor CX experiences.
+We can also mentally rewind to that ‘golden age of human-powered CX 25+ years ago to find the best practices of great CX when real people were hand-holding the experience.
+There are countless examples of emotionally engaging CX journeys we can learn from the past.

-Perhaps tech firms of the future will begin employing a psychologist as a valuable part of the CX design process.
-A psychologist with a solid business understanding and a basic understanding of how the technology can assist with CX could help them to think more deeply about what is lost when we automate humans out of something, and help to develop the communication scripts that need to be part of this new type of CX design.
+Tech firms of the future may begin employing a psychologist as a valuable part of the CX design process.
+A psychologist with a solid business understanding and a basic understanding of how the technology can assist with CX could help them to think more deeply about what is lost when we automate humans out of something and help to develop the communication scripts that need to be part of this new type of CX design.

-How communication technology can enable businesses to build a future-ready CX strategy
+How communication technology can enable businesses to build an omnichannel CX strategy

-Communication technology, specifically CPaaS (communications platforms as a service), offers a myriad of communication channels today for customers who want to get ahead of the curve as the world moves into this era of fully automated CX.
+Communication technology, specifically CPaaS (communications platforms as a service), offers many communication channels today for customers who want to get ahead of the curve as the world moves into this era of fully automated CX.

-People generally compartmentalise their communications into at least several major channels on a daily basis, switching between email, SMS, social media, video conferencing and so on.
+People generally compartmentalise their communications into at least several significant channels daily, switching between email, SMS, social media, video conferencing and so on.
 This presents real CX challenges for businesses and brands who wish to engage their customers in meaningful CX experiences.

-Brands that prioritise communications into their CX design will delight their customers.
+Brands that prioritise communications in their CX design will delight their customers.
 Elegant, future-proof CX is within our grasp!

 Learn more about how to reach and engage your customers with Soprano’s complete omnichannel platform.